ibm-ecosystem-engineering/Watson-NLP/MLOps/reserve-openshift-sandbox/readme.md

 ### Step 1: Log in to IBM Cloud

-Log in from your terminal.
+Log in to IBM Cloud from your terminal.

 ```sh
 ibmcloud login
 ```
 If you have a federated ID, use:
 ```sh
 ibmcloud login --sso
 ```